AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

         end do
       end subroutine f1

-Here amrex\_fort\_module is a Fortran module in  and amrex\_real is a Fortran kind parameter that matches amrex::Real in .
+Here amrex_fort_module is a Fortran module in  and amrex_real is a Fortran kind parameter that matches amrex::Real in .
 In this example, we assume the spatial dimension is 3.
 In 2D, the function interface is different.
-In Section [sec:basics:fortran], we will present a dimension agnostic approach using macros provided by .
+In Section \ `16 <#sec:basics:fortran>`__, we will present a dimension agnostic approach using macros provided by .

 MFIter only loops over grids owned by this process.
 For example, suppose there are 5 Boxes in total and processes 0 and 1 own 2 and 3 Boxes, respectively.
 That is the MultiFab on process 0 has 2 FArrayBoxes, whereas there are 3 FArrayBoxes on process 1.
 Thus the numbers of iterations of MFIter are 2 and 3 on processes 0 and 1, respectively.

 In the example above, MultiFab is assumed to have a single component.
 If it has multiple component, we can call int nc =